 Then when I got married a lot of churches were teaching out of Revelation and I was feeling very uneasy.
-In addition, my in-laws happened to be very legalistic and my father-in-law very free with his opinions and his judgments.
-Just about every candidate was demonized by him or someone like him and the chief insult at the time was to label a candidate as the "anti-christ."
-I remember walking away from those conversations full of fear and dread and expecting a catastrophe to follow election days.
-Yet surprisingly the sun rose and I went to work the next day.
-And I didn't see horns growing out of the presidents's heads.
+In addition, my in-laws happened to be very legalistic and my father-in-law very free with opinions and judgments.
+Many candidates were demonized by him or someone like him and the chief insult at the time was to label a candidate as the "anti-christ."
+I remember walking away from those conversations full of fear and dread and expecting a catastrophe to follow elections.
+Yet surprisingly the sun rose and I went to work the next day and no horns grew out of the presidents's heads.
 I doubt that this is what our founding fathers had in mind.

 I want to say I have some very wise friends who do a lot of research on current events and laws and have felt safe asking some of them questions.
 Some told me nicely who they were voting for and why.
 Some have simply conveyed all the options there are without revealing their candidate of choice to me.
 I knew these friends will value me both as a person and a believer regardless of how I voted.
 Today, I am mostly wondering how we as a nation begin to heal from all the craziness and hate-filled speech that has transpired in the name of elections.

 Last night as I was praying several things came to mind.
 First, the church is still going to be the church tomorrow, no matter who wins.
 The true church is a body of believers that knows no borders.
 The church is not, nor ever has it been the USA.
 I think some of the frustration I've felt is because I forget that and I begin to expect non-believers to think like I do.
 I don't have a right to expect that.
 I have also realized I was looking for a president like I would look for a godly pastor and maybe next time I will approach it differently.
 I have four years to pray about that.